top of page

 Sexology

-Many people find it difficult to talk about sexual issues, but most will experience some type of sexual issue in their lives.
-Sex therapy is a type of therapy that focuses on helping individuals and couples address sexual problems or concerns.
-It is a form of talk therapy that involves discussing sexual issues in a safe and non-judgmental environment.
+Many people find it challenging to discuss sexual issues, yet most will encounter some type of sexual problem during their lifetime.
+Sex therapy is a specialised form of therapy focused on helping individuals and couples address sexual problems or concerns.
+It provides a safe, non-judgmental environment for discussing sexual issues.

-The goal of sex therapy is to help individuals and couples overcome their sexual difficulties, improve their sexual functioning, and enhance their overall sexual and relational satisfaction.
+The primary goal of sex therapy is to assist individuals and couples in overcoming their sexual difficulties, improving their sexual functioning, and enhancing their overall sexual and relational satisfaction.

 • Low sexual desire and arousal difficulties